 By Judson Jones and Monica Garrett, CNN

-The cities of Charlotte and Raleigh in North Carolina, and Virginia Beach and Norfolk in Virginia, are all under an enhanced risk for severe storms — Level 3 of 5.
+The cities of Atlanta in Georgia, Charlotte and Raleigh in North Carolina, and Virginia Beach and Norfolk in Virginia are all under an enhanced risk for severe storms — level 3 of 5.

-This risk level means numerous severe storms are possible across the region.
+This risk level means numerous severe storms are possible across that region.

-The Storm Prediction Center said the primary threat is expected to continue through the evening before winding down during the overnight hours.
+The Storm Prediction Center (SPC) said that the primary threat is expected between late morning and early evening.

 Heavy rain of up to three inches will create a flood threat in the Mid-Atlantic.